-- 7.3 The types of site/development where the District Council will seek the provision of a proportion of the proposed total number of dwelling units to be Affordable Housing Units for local needs, fall into two categories: - The major category will be, all those developments where 15 dwellings or more are proposed, or where a site of 0.5 hectares or more (net - as defined in PPG3 - Housing) is proposed to be developed for housing. - The second category will be the sites for small-scale 'affordable housing schemes', proposed to be developed in accordance with SDLP Policy H11 (Rural Affordable Housing for local needs as an exception to Policy H9, i.e. outside defined Development Limits). - 7.4 The number of dwellings and the site area stated above apply to or take into account the cumulative site area or total of number of dwellings to be constructed on a site or development where it is made up of two or more phases, or is the subject of two or more separate planning applications (Thus the requirement cannot be avoided by dealing with a site through more than one planning application).
+- 2.1.3 The types of site/development where the District Council will seek the provision of a proportion of the proposed total number of dwelling units to be Affordable Housing for local needs, fall into two categories: - The major category will be, all those developments where 15 dwellings or more are proposed, or where a site or an area of land that is part of a larger site of 0.5 hectares or more (net - as defined in PPS3 - Housing) is proposed for development for housing. - The second category will be the sites for small-scale Affordable Housing schemes, proposed for development in accordance with SDLP Policy H11 (Rural Affordable Housing for local needs as an exception to Policy H9, i.e. outside defined Development Limits).
+Note: All dwellings on such 'H11 sites' must be Affordable Housing. - 2.1.4 In assessing whether a proposed development or a site is eligible for seeking the provision of Affordable Housing for local needs, the number of dwellings and the site area specified in this guidance will apply to or take into account the cumulative number of dwellings to be constructed on a site or development or the cumulative area to be developed for housing.
+For example, where a development is made up of two or more phases, or is the subject of two or more separate planning applications, the total number of dwellings and/or the total area of land to be developed for housing will be the basis for determining whether provision will be sought.
+Developers should therefore be aware that the Local Needs Affordable Housing 'requirement' cannot be avoided by dealing with a site through more than one planning application.